 Next, the pastor and the congregation read back-and-forth a short piece called a call to worship that helps us to center ourselves and collectively reflect on why we’re here.

-We usually sing four songs throughout the service.We are a church who loves to sing, so we do a lot of it.
+We usually sing three or four songs throughout the service.We are a church who loves to sing, so we do a lot of it.
 As a congregation, we like to sing with gusto, so we usually stand up.
 (You are always welcome to stay seated if that is more comfortable.
 And of course, you are welcome to not sing anything that you are not comfortable with.)

 If you can’t read music or don’t know how to sing, that’s just fine.
 We all sing together, so nobody’s looking at you.
 You can join in without fear of standing out, regardless of how good or bad you are.
 Because we sing out, everyone can fit in, regardless of whether or not you can carry a tune—nobody hears you individually.